-George Edmunds, the author of ‘KIDD, the search for his treasure’, is, after ten years of research having his latest work published: ‘ANSON’S GOLD, the secret to Captain Kidd’s charts’.
+George Edmunds, the author of ‘KIDD, the search for his treasure’, after twelve years of research has had his latest work published: ‘ANSON’S GOLD, the secret to Captain Kidd’s charts’.
+This was in 2016.

 The original Kidd book mentioned above can be said to be the definitive work on the charts found before WW2.
 The expeditions mounted to find Kidd’s treasure were covered including why they all failed.
 Whilst the charts were solved for the first time indicating where the treasure was buried, George was never 100% sure of the island location.
 This was pre 2000 and before work on the Anson book started.
 See also http://www.captainkiddscharts.co.uk

-The identity of the modern-day creator of the charts is revealed, he knew where the island was that held the treasure Lord Anson was looking for, he even hid its location in one of the charts.
+The identity of the modern-day creator of the charts is revealed, he knew where the island was that held the treasure Lord Anson was looking for, he even hid its location in one of his fraudulent charts.
 All is revealed and explained in ‘Anson’s Gold’.

 AN ENGLISH COUNTRY ESTATE ENTWINED WITH A REMOTE FRENCH VILLAGE

 Lord Anson’s ancestral home is the Shugborough Estate in Staffordshire UK.
 Besides being famous as a working estate with its magnificent house and grounds, it also holds an enigma within those grounds in the form of ‘The Shepherd’s Monument’.
 The marble relief is based on a painting by Nicholas Poussin, below it is a cryptic inscription that has defied conclusive interpretation for over 250 years.